Failure of the simultaneous block diagonalization technique applied to complete and cluster synchronization of random networks: Application of the SBD technique to complete synchronization of networks with different types of connections

 \subsection{Performance of the SBD technique applied to complete synchronization}

 To examine the extent of the reduction provided by the SBD method, the following index is introduced

 where $Z$ is the maximum block dimension in both $P^T L^{1} P$ and $P^T L^{2} P$.
 The best possible performance of the SBD is achieved for $I_d=1$, corresponding to all the blocks having dimension $Z=1$.
-On the other hand, if the maximum block dimension $Z=N-1$, the index $I_d=0$, which corresponds to the same reduction achievable with the TSBD.
+On the other hand, if the maximum block dimension $Z=N-1$, the index $I_d=0$, which corresponds to the same reduction achievable with the TSBD. {We define application of the SBD technique to be a success (a failure) for large (low) values of $0 \leq I_d \leq 1$.}

-In the following, we examine the performance of the SBD method in reducing the problem of complete synchronization for {three different networks: (i) Erd{\H{o}}s-R{\'e}nyi (ER) random networks\cite{erdHos1960}, (ii) Watts-Strogatz small-world (WS) networks\cite{watts1998}, and (iii) scale-free networks \cite{barabasi2003} generated by the configuration model \cite{Mo:Re95}.} {For ER networks,} the adjacency matrices $A^{(1)}$ and $A^{(2)}$ are taken to describe the connectivity of two ER networks with connection probabilities $p_1$ and $p_2$, respectively.
-After computing the SBD for the two Laplacian matrices $L^{(1)}$ and $L^{(2)}$, the index $I_d$ is calculated to investigate the performance of the SBD algorithm.
-Fig.\ \ref{fig1} a. b. and c. show the index $I_d$ versus the probabilities $p_1$ and $p_2$ {for the network with $N=10, \: 20$ and $50$ nodes}, respectively. {The connectivity of two WS small-world networks are shown with two adjacency matrices $A^{(1)}$ and $A^{(2)}$ in which the connection probabilities $p_1$ and $p_2$ are chosen in the interval $[0.01\quad 0.1]$ to fulfill the WS small-world properties.
-Fig.\ \ref{fig1} e. and f. show the index $I_d$ versus the probabilities $p_1$ and $p_2$ for the WS small-world network with $N=20$ and $N=50$ nodes, respectively.
-Fig.\ \ref{fig1} d shows the index $I_d$ versus the exponent of power-law distribution $\gamma_{1}$ and $\gamma_{2}$ of scale-free networks with $N=50$ nodes where the minimum degree of each node is set to $k=3$ in order to have a connected network.
+We examine the performance of the SBD method in reducing {the dimension of} the problem of complete synchronization for three different network {classes}: (i) Erd{\H{o}}s-R{\'e}nyi (ER) random networks\cite{erdHos1960} {with edge probability $p$}, (ii) Watts-Strogatz small-world (WS) networks\cite{watts1998} {with rewiring probability $q$}, and (iii) scale-free networks \cite{barabasi2003} generated by the configuration model \cite{Mo:Re95} {with power law exponent $\gamma$}.

+{For each network class, we create two random graphs with the same number of nodes $N$ but with possibly two different parameters.
+For each case, let $A^{(1)}$ and $A^{(2)}$ be the two adjacency matrices and $L^{(1)}$ and $L^{(2)}$ be the two Laplacian matrices.
+The SBD is found using the method described above and the performance index $I_d$ is computed which is shown in Fig. \ref{fig1}.} {For ER networks,} Fig.\ \ref{fig1} (a) (b) and (c) show the index $I_d$ versus edge probabilities $p_1$ and $p_2$ for {number of nodes} $N=10, \: 20$ and $50$, respectively. {For SW networks,} Fig.\ \ref{fig1} (e) and (f) show the index $I_d$ versus the rewiring probabilities $q_1$ and $q_2$ with $N=20$ and $N=50$ nodes, respectively.
+Fig.\ \ref{fig1} (d) shows the index $I_d$ versus the exponents of power-law distribution $\gamma_{1}$ and $\gamma_{2}$ of scale-free networks with $N=50$ nodes where the minimum degree of each node is set to $k=3$ in order to have a connected network.